FDA: Two more eyedrops brands recalled due to risks

 The drops are distributed as Brimonidine Tartrate Ophthalmic Solution.
 0.15% and were sold between last April through February.

 Both companies said the recalls were conducted in consultation with the FDA.
-Company representatives did not immediately respond to emails seeking comment.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.